 And when you finally have the numbers and you’ve determined your key performance metrics, also known as KPIs, do you set data-driven restaurant goals down to the year, month, and day?
-Or, do you look at the plethora of numbers on the sheet and say, “well, my restaurant is earning money, so I must be doing something right,” and call it a day?
+Or do you look at all of the numbers on the sheet and say, “Well, my restaurant is earning money, so I must be doing something right,” and call it a day?

-Plus, with the right restaurant analytics platform, you can drill all the way down to the "extra cheese" on nachos to instantly determine exactly which parts of your business are indicators of success or areas of improvement, instead of spending hours grappling with charts and pivot tables to get the same answer.
+With the right restaurant analytics platform, you can even drill all the way down to the extra cheese option for your nachos to easily determine exactly which parts of your business are boosting your profits and which need improvement — instead of spending hours grappling with charts and pivot tables to get the same answer.

-Depending on your restaurant’s historical numbers, location, and what you know about how seasonality affects your restaurant, you could set goals for your net restaurant sales to increase month over month.
+Depending on your restaurant’s historical data, location, and what you know about how seasonality affects your restaurant, you should set goals for your net restaurant sales to increase month over month.
 Check out this helpful guide to learn how to analyze and improve your restaurant's sales numbers.

 Restaurant Goal: Increase net sales by 5% month over month

-Sometimes, it’s nice to see a daily snapshot of net restaurant sales.
-The restaurant above, for example, ran a weekend promotion on December 14 and 15 and, as you can see in the graph above, it brought in the majority of sales for the month.
-Without that promotion, they may have seen an average net sales per day of approximately $3,000, but now they’ve improved that number to approximately $5,000.
+Here’s an example: A restaurant ran a weekend promotion on December 14 and 15 and, as you can see in the graph above, it brought in the majority of sales for the month.
+Without that promotion, they may have seen an average net sales per day of approximately $3,000, but now they’ve brought that number up to approximately $5,000.

-This promotion obviously improved sales for this restaurant, so maybe they want to add it to their playbook to run once a month or quarter.
+The promotion obviously improved sales for this restaurant, so they might want to add it to their playbook to run once a month or quarter.